Q. Why is a ranger working at another lake higher graded than I am? We do the same thing!

 Q. How does being a Corps of Engineers park ranger differ from being a National Park ranger?

-A. While Corps and National Park rangers wear similar uniforms, and both enforce the Code of Federal Regulations, Title 36, Corps park rangers are not certified peace officers.
-National Park rangers specialize in either law enforcement or interpretation; whereas Corps park rangers generalize in all aspects of the NRM program.
+A. While Corps and National Park rangers wear similar uniforms, and both enforce the Code of Federal Regulations, Title 36, Corps park rangers are not certified law enforcement officers.
+National Park rangers specialize in either law enforcement, natural resources or interpretation; whereas Corps park rangers generalize in all aspects of the NRM program.
 They dress in a uniform and operate vehicles, boats, ATVs, and bicycles and other sources of transportation as needed to ensure that public safety and property are maintained in proper manner.

 Recruitment & Hiring